modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/templateJsonConfiguration.md

 ##### Word, Excel or Powerpoint documents Tabs

-> Document Tabs in Microsoft Teams displays documents that exist within Teams and Sharepoint.
-This means that in order for CreateTeam to add a document tab the file must already exist in Teams and Sharepoint.
+> Document Tabs in Microsoft Teams displays documents that exist within Teams and SharePoint.
+This means that in order for CreateTeam to add a document tab the file must already exist in Teams and SharePoint.

 - Type = Must be either _word_, _excel_ or _powerpoint_ depending on the tab type
 - DisplayName = The name of the tab displayed in Teams
 - FileName = The name of the file to be displayed in the tab, including the extension.
-- DocumentUrl = The web address of the document when viewed in Sharepoint.
+- DocumentUrl = The web address of the document when viewed in SharePoint.
-- FolderUrl = The web address of the folder containing document when viewed in Sharepoint.
+- FolderUrl = The web address of the folder containing document when viewed in SharePoint.

 > You can acquire the _DocumentUrl_ and the _FolderUrl_ by carrying out the following steps:
 >
 > 1. Navigate to the _Files_ tab where the required document is listed.
 > 1. In the toolbar below the tabs select the button labelled _Open in SharePoint_.
-This will open a browser window displaying the same list of files, but in the Sharepoint site instead of Teams.
+This will open a browser window displaying the same list of files, but in the SharePoint site instead of Teams.
 > 1. The address of this page is what is required for the _FolderUrl_ setting.
 You can copy the address out of the address bar and paste it in the _FolderUrl_ for that tab.
-> 1. Back in the Sharepoint site, find the required file from the list.
+> 1. Back in the SharePoint site, find the required file from the list.
 Open it, by clicking its name.
 > 1. The address of this page is what is required for the _DocumentUrl_ setting.
 You can copy the address out of the address bar and paste it in the _DocumentUrl_ for that tab.